ericwikman/cinque.xyz/docs/src/giant/timeline.md

 - $34.95 - 16K Model I or III
 - $64.95 - 32/48K Model I or III
 - $67.95 - 48K Model III

+## 1981-08-00 - Softalk - Volume 1
+### **Ventures with VisiCalc** (page 42)
+##### Craig Stinson
+- Model III had 128K of memory, but VisiCalc was still limitted to a 63x254 grid, so plenty of RAM for a full spreadsheet
+- Also 80 characters of width on the Model III screen
+- Mixed case characters makes it easier to read text
+- Four-way cursor control makes it easier to move around
+- Keys auto-repeat, making it easier to scroll further in the document
+- Included 5 templates:
+  - Personal budget
+  - Departmental budget
+  - Construction estimation
+  - Time value of money
+  - Depreciation
+- Yucalpa Software makes some add-on software for $29.95 each:
+  - V-Plot allows you to make a text graph (text meaning using an ASCII character as opposed to a graphic line) to compare one column to another.
+  - V-Stat performs statistical analysis on a column of data.
+Sorts the column, prints the number of samples, the range, the mean, the sum of squares, the mean deviation, the median, the variance, the standard deviation and fourteen other statistics.
+  - V-Print is pretty similar to printing with /PP but row numbers are visible
+- Aurora Computer Enterprises
+  - Visiprint $39.95
+    - Makes list style print instead of tabular print (similar to the command /SS,S1 in later versions of VisiCalc)
+    - Prints top to bottom, left to right, unlike the /SS,S1 print
+    - Option to print formulas and values, values only, labels only, setup commands only, and entire files
+- Data Security Concepts
+  - Visi-Caids $34.95
+    - Split a column into two or more smalled columns
+    - Includes Formula Reader prints a sheet with formulas
+    - PD Reader prints a sheet with calculated numbers
+- Computer Station
+  - VisiList $24.95
+    - Same as PD-Reader above
+- Progressive Software
+  - VU #3
+    - Converts from VisiCalc to Basic and vice versa

 ## 1981-08-17
 ### InfoWorld